CarmenPopoviciu/protractor-styleguide/README.md

 sure the selector is updated to the correct class name.
 For large code bases, but not only, this is simply not maintainable.

 This is precisely the point where **Page Objects** will come to the rescue.
-Page Object is a design pattern that is largely used in test automation for enhancing test maintenance and reducing code duplication [(5)](#page-objects-1).
+Page Object is a design pattern that is largely used in test automation for enhancing test maintenance and reducing code duplication.
 Page Objects provide an API to the page under test and are responsible of abstracting away its implementation details from the tests themselves.

 There is one [explanation](https://www.youtube.com/watch?v=oX-0Mt5zju0) of Page Objects by [Simon Stewart](https://twitter.com/shs96c) that I particularly like and that has helped me a lot in understanding and working with the concept better.
 It goes like